 How to work:

-- Knit first round with yarn A. Drop yarn A.
+- Knit your first round with yarn A. Then drop yarn A.

-- With yarn to yarn B and knit to 3 stitches before the previous colour change.
+- Working with yarn B, work to 3 stitches before your previous colour change.

 - Drop yarn B.